Table of Contents

 What High APY Stablecoin Staking Means in 2026

-- Onchain lending (money markets): You supply USDC/USDT/DAI-like assets and earn interest paid by borrowers.
+- Onchain lending (money markets): You supply USDC/USDT/USDS-like assets and earn interest paid by borrowers.
 Rates fluctuate with utilization.

 - Protocol savings rates: You hold a protocol's stablecoin and earn a system-defined savings rate that reflects protocol settings and revenue flows.